 Those who are admitted and complete their coursework will receive both the bachelor’s and master’s degrees upon completion of the entire 5-year joint degree program.

-The five joint-degree programs offered by the Department of Public Service and Administration are
+The six joint-degree programs offered by the Department of Public Service and Administration are

 - Economics – MPSA